andreasfuhr/sciplot/README.md

     plt.show()
 ```
 If a LaTeX distribution is not available, `use_latex=False` must be passed as an argument to `sciplot.style()`.
-For demonstrations of plotting that covers all packages features, see either [`examples.py`](notebooks/examples.py) or [`examples.ipynb`](./notebooks/examples.ipynb) in the [`notebooks`](./notebooks) directory.
+For demonstrations of plotting that covers all packages features, see either [`examples.py`](notebooks/examples.py)
+or [`examples.ipynb`](./notebooks/examples.ipynb) in the [`notebooks`](./notebooks) directory.

 ## Overview

 ### Key Features:
+* User-friendly.
+A *style context manager* is used for all Matplotlib related user code and can be passed several
+arguments to alter the look of the plot, such as:
+    * LaTeX typesetting
+    * serif or sans serif font
+    * dark mode
+    * [locale](https://docs.oracle.com/cd/E23824_01/html/E26033/glset.html) string (for correct decimal
+    separator etc.)
-* Implements LaTeX kernel for typesetting Matplotlib plots.
-A versatile preamble is included that is specifically
+* Implements LaTeX kernel for typesetting plots.
+A versatile LaTeX preamble is included that is specifically
 created and optionally editable for mathematics- and physics-oriented papers, theses and presentations.
 * Easy customization.
+Most settings have been moved to parameters files, which are imported to the context manager and
-The user is encouraged edit the accessible and highly readable YAML parameters files, whom can
+configured with `matplotlibrc`.
+The **user is encouraged to edit** these accessible and highly readable YAML parameters
-be found with the `sciplot.get_paramters_dir()`-method
+files, whom can be found with the `sciplot.get_paramters_dir()` method.
 * Includes a set of useful methods relevant during plotting:
     * `sciplot.set_size_cm()` for setting figure sizes in centimeters
     * `sciplot.set_legend()` for customizing the content and position of plot legends